What is Azure Data Box?

 Data Box is designed to move large amounts of data to Azure with little to no impact to network.
 The solution has the following benefits:

-Speed - Data Box uses 1 Gbps or 10 Gbps network interfaces to move up to 80 TB of data into Azure.
+Speed - Data Box uses 1-Gbps or 10-Gbps network interfaces to move up to 80 TB of data into and out of Azure.

 Secure - Data Box has built-in security protections for the device, data, and the service.